Proud Canadian Company

 Experts do not believe Quebec is in a housing bubble.
 While Montreal has seen price growth, the market remains balanced due to rising supply and moderate demand.

-How affordable will Quebec homes be in 2025?
+How affordable will homes in Quebec be in 2026?

 Yes, mortgage rates in Quebec are expected to ease, improving affordability.
 Buyers should secure pre-approvals to lock in lower rates.